What is the difference between a cosmetic surgeon and a plastic surgeon

 All surgery, including otoplasty, must be performed within licensed and accredited facilities.
 A registered anaesthetist must be present to treat you for any adverse reaction you may have to the anaesthetic.
 You can check if your anaesthetist is registered by searching on the AHPRA website.

 Facelift surgery is usually performed under a general anaesthetic.
 The length of the operation will depend on the type and extent of the surgery but could take anywhere from two to four hours.

 The three main types of facelift include:

-- Traditional facelift – the surgeon makes an incision (cut) in the hairline from the temple, around and behind the ear, and back into the hairline.
+- traditional facelift surgery – the medical practitioner makes an incision (cut) in the hairline from the temple, around and behind the ear, and back into the hairline.
 The skin is lifted away from the underlying tissues.
 Muscles are tightened and fat is removed.
-The surgeon pulls the skin up and back towards the scalp, removes any excess then stitches or staples the skin into its new position.
+The medical practitioner pulls the skin up and back towards the scalp, removes any excess then stitches or staples the skin into its new position

-- Neck lift – the surgeon makes an incision in front of the ear and back into the hairline.
+- neck lift – the medical practitioner makes an incision in front of the ear and back into the hairline.
 The skin of the jaw and neck is lifted and tightened.

 - a drainage tube in the wound to help prevent fluid build-up

 - to be given antibiotics to prevent infection